or

 By 1968, Detroit was in ruins.

-It was a time when the city was still reeling from the 1967 rebellion and racial and economic tensions were high.
+It was a time when the city was still reeling from the 1967 rebellion, and this strife would be the exact catalyst that would eventually lead to the Tigers reuniting.

-That season Detroit went on to win the World Series behind a ferocious Denny McLain, landmark hits from Mickey Stanley and Kaline’s steady leadership steering the ship.
+That season, Detroit went on to win the World Series behind a ferocious Denny McLain and landmark hits from Mickey Stanley, all thanks to Kaline’s steady leadership.

-And in Game 5 with the Tigers trailing 3 games to 1, Kaline hit an iconic two-run single to keep hope alive which served as the falling domino that led to the Tigers rallying to win the series in 7 games – bringing joy to a divided city and a championship for Kaline.
+In Game 5 with the Tigers trailing 3 games to 1, Kaline hit an iconic two-run single – the falling domino that led to the Tigers winning the series in 7 games – an achievement that brought immense joy to a divided city as well as a championship win for Kaline.

 Beyond the Cleats

-Kaline went just one home run shy of 400 in 1974, but he still ended his career with no regrets.
+Kaline went just one home run shy of 400 in 1974, but he still ended his career on a high.

-For younger generations, he was a shadow always looming in the dugout, always present, always humble.
+For younger generations, he was a shadow – one always looming in the dugout, always present, always humble.

 He never sought power.